 9. In general, how much hydrogen is produced in the United States every year?

 Hydrogen is a standard industrial chemical commodity today.
-In the United States, approximately 10 million metric tons of hydrogen are produced every year, most of which is used for petroleum recovery and refining purposes as well as ammonia production.
+In the United States, approximately 10 million metric tons of hydrogen are produced every year, most of which is used for petroleum recovery and refining purposes as well as fertilizer (ammonia) production.

 10. Which state has the most hydrogen fueling stations?

 There are more than 50 hydrogen fueling stations already up and running in California (35 of these are public stations) with plans in place for a total of 200 by 2023.
-Stations are also in development in the Northeast with an agreement between eight states committing to putting 3.3 million zero-emission vehicles on the roads by 2025, including FCEVs.
+Stations are also in development in the Northeast, Hawaii, and South Carolina.
+Use EERE's Alternative Fueling Station Locator to find stations in the United States and Canada.

 11. How much of the known universe mass is made up of hydrogen?